makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 [Learn more about these optimizations](./internals).
 :::

 We get pretty good results with this approach.
-And to demonstrate the DbToolsBundle capabilities, we created a [benchmark app](https://github.com/DbToolsBundle/benchmark-app).
+And to demonstrate *DbToolsBundle* capabilities, we created a [benchmark app](https://github.com/DbToolsBundle/benchmark-app).

 In this app, you will find a Symfony application that uses 4 different